Andrej Poleščuk

-Andrej Poleščuk is a Czech student and activist, a native of Belarus, a well-known figure on Czech Twitter, and an analyst for the association Evropské hodnoty (European Values).
+Mgr.
+Andrej Poleščuk is a Czech lawyer and activist, a native of Belarus, a well-known figure on Czech Twitter, and an analyst for the association Evropské hodnoty (European Values).
 He is devoted to the issues of Eastern Europe, the EU, and the post-Soviet space.

 On Twitter, he regularly informs about the events in Ukraine and the Russian-Ukrainian conflict, and since the invasion, in February 2022 he writes his summaries practically every day.
 He dealt with the Ukrainian situation earlier in the post-Euromaidan era.

 As a volunteer, he actively organizes fundraising for Ukraine and has been decorated for this in Ukraine.

 Life

 Andrej Poleščuk is originally from Belarus; he was born in 1993 and has been living in the Czech Republic with his family since August 2003.
 He has been a Czech citizen since 2014.
 He is studying law and jurisprudence at the Faculty of Law of Palacký University in Olomouc.
 He photographs Sudeten panoramas.

 As a volunteer, he organizes collections for Ukraine.
 In December 2022 he visited Ukraine in person, Bakhmut in the Donbas region.
 For his work he was decorated with an award intended for volunteers.